String theory: Overview

 In the 20th century, two theoretical frameworks emerged for formulating the laws of physics.
 The first is Albert Einstein's general theory of relativity, a theory that explains the force of gravity and the structure of spacetime at the macro-level.
 The other is quantum mechanics, a completely different formulation, which uses known probability principles to describe physical phenomena at the micro-level.
 By the late 1970s, these two frameworks had proven to be sufficient to explain most of the observed features of the universe, from elementary particles to atoms to the evolution of stars and the universe as a whole.

 In spite of these successes, there are still many problems that remain to be solved.
 One of the deepest problems in modern physics is the problem of quantum gravity.
 The general theory of relativity is formulated within the framework of classical physics, whereas the other fundamental forces are described within the framework of quantum mechanics.
 A quantum theory of gravity is needed in order to reconcile general relativity with the principles of quantum mechanics, but difficulties arise when one attempts to apply the usual prescriptions of quantum theory to the force of gravity.
-In addition to the problem of developing a consistent theory of quantum gravity, there are many other fundamental problems in the physics of atomic nuclei, black holes, and the early universe.

-String theory is a theoretical framework that attempts to address these questions and many others.
+String theory is a theoretical framework that attempts to address these questions.

 The starting point for string theory is the idea that the point-like particles of particle physics can also be modeled as one-dimensional objects called strings.
 String theory describes how strings propagate through space and interact with each other.
 In a given version of string theory, there is only one kind of string, which may look like a small loop or segment of ordinary string, and it can vibrate in different ways.
-On distance scales larger than the string scale, a string will look just like an ordinary particle, with its mass, charge, and other properties determined by the vibrational state of the string.
-In this way, all of the different elementary particles may be viewed as vibrating strings.
-In string theory, one of the vibrational states of the string gives rise to the graviton, a quantum mechanical particle that carries gravitational force.
-Thus string theory is a theory of quantum gravity.
+On distance scales larger than the string scale, a string will look just like an ordinary particle consistent with non-string models of elementary particles, with its mass, charge, and other properties determined by the vibrational state of the string.
+String theory's application as a form of quantum gravity proposes a vibrational state responsible for the graviton, a yet unproven quantum particle that is theorized to carry gravitational force.